micahhausler/cedar-access-control-for-k8s/docs/CedarIntroduction.md

 How does Cedar know if a principal is in a group?
 When evaluating a request, Cedar has several inputs.
-(You can play with some examples in the [Cedar Playground](https://www.cedarpolicy.com/en/playground)):
+(You can play with some examples for Kubernetes in the [Cedar Playground](https://www.cedarpolicy.com/en/playground)):

 * A JSON list of entity structures to be considered
 * A principal identifier, which must be in the entities list